Rachel Doornekamp | July 10th, 2020

 The use of an ROV drastically reduces the costs involved in conducting inspections.
-Thomas Griner, an Operations Officer at a nuclear power facility in the Midwestern United States commented on his use of an ROV saying, “when everything was said and done, all three forebay inspections were completed 100% satisfactory, were done safer, faster and with the innovation of using the REVOLUTION ROV vs divers has the ability to save my company millions for the investment of a few thousand dollars into an ROV.”
+Thomas Griner, a Maintenance Manager at a nuclear power facility in the Midwestern United States commented on his use of an ROV saying, “when everything was said and done, all three forebay inspections were completed 100% satisfactory, were done safer, faster and with the innovation of using the REVOLUTION ROV vs divers has the ability to save my company millions for the investment of a few thousand dollars into an ROV.”

 Swearengen shared how the use of an ROV allowed his team to optimize their budget during a runner inspection at Chats Falls.
 As with any hydroelectric facility, inspections of submerged infrastructure at Chats Falls are required to maintain safety and regulatory standards.
 Swearengen noted that typically these routine inspections are done by divers who look at structures such as turbines, blades and throat rings to examine for cavitation, missing metal, etc. In the past, these inspections required a 6 person dive team and expensive and time consuming lockout work protection procedures.

 “We’ve adapted (the inspections) to use ROVs.
 It’s now a two-person crew, the work protection isn’t involved, as it's a piece of equipment and not an actual human, and we can get some pretty good results with the ROV - this is now pretty much the way we do all of our runner inspections.”

 Using the ROV for inspection means that no work protection is required and a smaller crew can be used, significantly reducing both the time and money required.